FLYING WITH YOUR MINDDOG

 Under the Civil Aviation Act, airlines are able to legally refuse access to assistance dogs if they believe the dog is a threat to the safety of the plane.

 At the airport the mindDog will have to pass through security.
 This is a time when the team’s ability to handle new experiences will be sorely tested.
 Some security personnel will be hostile and invasive.
 You need to be aware of this and be as patient as possible.
-Staff will want to “inspect” your mindDog.
-This usually involves removing his vest and “patting him down”.
-To keep everyone calm we suggest that you remove your dog’s vest at the beginning to minimise being handled by a stranger.
-And a treat whilst he is being touched.

 The team also needs to be prepared for the inevitable waiting.
 While the flight maybe short, the time spent in the airport will not be.
 Your mindDog may encounter steep steps into the plane at airports which don’t have air bridges.
-The steps may be open.
-He needs to be comfortable with this.
+The steps may be open.You must practice on open metal stairs so your mindDog is comfortable with this.

-When a mindDog is flying in the cabin, the airline will give him a seat.
-This is not for him to sit in.
+While an assistance dog will usually board first, the aisles are always cramped.
+When a mindDog is flying in the cabin, the airline will give them a seat.
+This is not for them to sit in.
 The dog has to lie on the floor between seats.
-The “free” seat is to give him the room to do this.
-Some airlines will provide an absorbent pad for him to lie on.
+The “free” seat is to give them the room to do this.
 Again, it is absolutely vital that the dog is toileted before boarding the plane.
-Apart from treats, the mindDog must not be fed or watered whilst on the plane.
-While an assistance dog will be boarded first, the aisles are always cramped.
+Apart from treats, the dog must not be fed or watered whilst on the plane.

+Your dog will have to be settled and calm throughout the boarding procedure, dealing with people stumbling, hoisting their luggage into overhead compartments, being confused about where they are sitting, and the general chaos.
+And don’t forget kids — “There’s a doggie!!”
 Getting your mindDog to sit in the front footwell of a car is the best way to train him to handle the cramped space and “weird stuff” going on above him.
 And lots of treats during training!

 However, nothing can prepare a mindDog for take-off and landing.
 This is the time when the handler must pay absolute attention to their dog.
 Regardless of the aircraft’s size the noise, rattling and sensation of take-off is a startling experience for the first-time flyer.
 Super high value treats are very important here but you must be sparing in their use.
 If you are on an international or long haul flight too many treats can have unfortunate toileting consequences.